RadianceOf-Thought/Sentinal-Security-Utilities-Public/README.md

 - **Information Tools**: Easily lookup channel, role, and other information about servers.
 - **Utility Commands**: Perform detailed lookup of Roblox & Discord users.
-- **Customizable**: Easily modify and extend the bot's functionality.
 - **Efficient**: Lightweight and optimized for performance.
 ---